rudidude86/gura-lang.github.io/documents/File-Operation.md

     fd.close()

-When a stream for writing is closed, all the data stored in some buffer would be flushed out.
+When a stream for writing is closed, all the data stored in some buffer would be flushed out before the instance is invalidated.

-The method would also automatically be called when the instance is destroyed after its reference count decreases to zero.
+Method `stream#close()` would also be called automatically when the instance is destroyed after its reference count decreases to zero.
 At times, it may be ambiguous about when the instance is destroyed, so it may be better to use `stream#close()` explicitly